 I’m so excited to have enough extra goat milk to make a batch of yogurt.
 I’m getting about two quarts of milk a day from one of the does and it is so delicious!
 My goal was to have enough milk for my coffee, our cereal, baking, yogurt, and maybe some cheese.
 Maybe someday I’ll have enough for a batch of homemade soap too.
 Until then, I’m happy to have enough for fresh use and some goat milk yogurt.

 This post contains affiliate links or advertisements.

-This milk doesn’t taste like I expected.
+This milk doesn’t taste as I expected.
 There’s no ‘goaty’ flavor at all.
 The cream content is fairly low compared to the raw Jersey milk I was buying from a local farmer, but that’s ok.
-Since the cream doesn’t rise to the top as readily as cow’s milk, I probably won’t be making butter or whipped cream from the goat milk.
+Since the cream doesn’t rise to the top as readily as cow’s milk, I probably won’t be making butter or whipped cream from goat milk.

 As an Amazon affiliate, I earn a commission on qualifying purchases.